Are you traveling to Bali with kids?

 77. Eat and play

 I’ve always loved a restaurant with a playground.
 It’s perfect for parents and kids alike.
-The Warung Rekreasi Bedugal has stunning views of the mountain and the lake couples with a playground for the kids, an orchid garden, a coffee plantation, and a bamboo forest.
+The Warung Rekreasi Bedugul has stunning views of the mountain and the lake coupled with a playground for the kids, an orchid garden, a coffee plantation, and a bamboo forest.

 78. Complete your soap collection